Habitat for Humanity sells houses.

 All Habitat homes are purchased with a mortgage based on what the family can afford, which is no more than 30% of the family’s income.

-Partner families take at least 14 hours of homeowner classes to teach them the importance aspects of homeownership, including budgeting for a mortgage and home repairs.
+Partner families take at least 14 hours of homeowner classes to teach them the importance aspects of owning a home, including budgeting for a mortgage and home repairs.

 Our partner families come from many diverse backgrounds.
 About half are single moms or dads.
-About 35% are minorities.
-Just like our volunteers and staff, all families come from many different skills and education levels.
-And like many of our volunteers, very few of them had ever swung a hammer before coming to Habitat.
-Each adult member of our partner families completes 200 hours of sweat equity volunteering with either CMHFH or other organizations that serve their community.
+About 55% are minorities.
+They come with a variety of life experiences, skills and education levels.
+And like many of our volunteers, very few of them have ever swung a hammer before coming to Habitat.
+Each adult member of our partner families completes a minimum of 200 hours of sweat equity volunteering with either CMHFH or other organizations that serve their community.

 Central Minnesota Habitat for Humanity raises its own funds.

 Each affiliate is responsible for developing its own financial resources locally.
 Our building budget is NOT subsidized by dollars provided by Habitat for Humanity International.

 Habitat needs volunteers of varying skill sets.

 Our ministry is very complex, and completely dependent upon the engagement of willing supporters.
 People, businesses, organizations, schools, churches, and other nonprofits can all give monetarily as well as volunteer with CMHFH.
 Check out all our volunteer opportunities to see all the different ways you can make a difference for a deserving family.

 Habitat for Humanity was founded as, and unashamedly remains a Christian ministry.
-Homeowners are chosen without regard to creed, keeping with the requirements of the law and Habitat’s belief that God’s love extends to all regardless of race, creed, or nationality.
-We welcome volunteers from all faiths or no faith who want to join us in our mission.
+Homeowners are chosen without regard to their faith, keeping with the requirements of fair lending, and Habitat’s belief that God’s love extends to all regardless of race, creed, or nationality.
+And we welcome any and all volunteers who want to join us in our mission.